-We helped to define a new product for one of the most storied media brands in the world.
+We designed, validated and prototyped a new premium subscription service for one of the most storied media brands in the world

-We then scaled these to prototypes of a new service which sharpened the focus on the types content readers really wanted.
+We then scaled these to prototypes of a new service, which sharpened the focus on the types of content readers really wanted in their professional day-to-day lives.